Itasca County, Minnesota

-Itasca County (/aɪˈtæskə/ eye-TASS-kə) is a county located in the Iron Range region of the U.S. state of Minnesota.
+Itasca County (/aɪˈtæskə/ eye-TASS-kə) is a county in the Iron Range region of the U.S. state of Minnesota.
 As of the 2020 census, the population was 45,014.
 Its county seat is Grand Rapids.
-The county is named after Lake Itasca, which is in turn a shortened version of the Latin words veritas caput, meaning 'truth' and 'head', a reference to the source of the Mississippi River.
-Portions of the Bois Forte and Leech Lake Indian reservations are in the county.
+The county is named after Lake Itasca, whose name comes from the Latin veritas caput, meaning "truth" and "head", because it is the true source of the Mississippi River.
+Parts of the Bois Forte and Leech Lake Indian reservations are in the county.

 History

-The boundary of Itasca County was first formed in 1849, upon the creation of the Minnesota Territory.
-It was originally a much larger county, which covered many of today's northeastern Minnesota counties.
-The original Itasca County stretched over Cook, Lake, Saint Louis, Koochiching, eastern Lake of the Woods, eastern Beltrami, Itasca, northern Aitkin, and northern Carlton counties, today in Minnesota.
+The boundaries of Itasca County were first defined in 1849, upon the creation of the Minnesota Territory.
+It was originally much larger, stretching over today's Cook, Lake, Saint Louis, Koochiching, eastern Lake of the Woods, eastern Beltrami, Itasca, northern Aitkin, and northern Carlton Counties.

 Itasca County was originally named for Lake Itasca (no longer in the county's present borders), which was determined to be the true source of the Mississippi River.
-After many disputes over finding the source of the Mississippi River, Henry Schoolcraft set out to find its true source in 1832.
-Once he came upon its true source, he decided to name this 'Lake Itasca.'
-The Mississippi River flows from its small beginnings at Lake Itasca, where it can be crossed on foot.
-It flows past Bemidji, through Itasca County, and continues to the Gulf of Mexico.
+After many disputes over the Mississippi's source, Henry Schoolcraft set out to find it in 1832.
+When he did, he named it Lake Itasca.
+At its source, the Mississippi can be crossed on foot.
+It then flows past Bemidji, through Itasca County, to the Gulf of Mexico.

 Geography

 The terrain of Itasca County is hilly, heavily wooded, and studded with lakes and ponds.
-It generally slopes to the east, with its highest areas on its upper west border, at 1,437 ft ASL.
-The county has a total area of 2928 sqmi, of which 2668 sqmi is land and 260 sqmi (8.9%) is water.
-It is the third-largest county in Minnesota by land area.
+It generally slopes to the east, with its highest areas on its upper western border, at 1,437 ft ASL.
+The county has an area of 2928 sqmi, of which 2668 sqmi is land and 260 sqmi (8.9%) is water.
+It is Minnesota's third-largest county by area.

-The landscape in Itasca County varies greatly.
-The low plains, rolling hills, and wetlands occur where there was glacial activity in the past.
-This area is known greatly for being forested, and has been for centuries.
-The different forests are made up of trees such as pines, spruces, hardwoods, cedar, and tamarack.
-The many large forests in the area make forestry and logging major sectors in the economy.
+Itasca County's landscape varies greatly.
+The low plains, rolling hills, and wetlands are where there was glacial activity in the past.
+This area has been forested for centuries.
+The forests include pines, spruces, hardwoods, cedar, and tamarack.
+Forestry and logging are major sectors in the area's economy.

-In Itasca County there are many different bodies of water from big lakes, to small creeks, to major rivers.
-Over 1400 lakes are located within the county.
-These bodies of water help support many different wildlife species such as different birds and small mammals.
+Itasca County has many bodies of water, including creeks, rivers, and more than 1,400 lakes.
+The bodies of water support various wildlife species.
 Major bodies of water in the county include Lake Winnibigoshish, Pokegama Lake, Deer Lake, the Mississippi River, Bowstring Lake, and the Blandin Paper Mill Reservoir.